-- Your definition should offer a scholarly account of the word’s origins, but should focus on a particular interpretation of the word’s significance for the study of children’s literature and culture.
-Please look at the relevant entry or entries from the Oxford English Dictionary, and (when possible) other relevant material — such as entries from Williams’ Keywords, New Keywords, Keywords for American Cultural Studies, and/or other related critical works.
+- Your definition should offer a scholarly account of the word’s origins in your mother tongue and in any other language you are familiar with.
+You should focus on a particular interpretation of the word’s significance for the study of children’s literature, media, and culture.
+Please look at the relevant entry or entries from the Oxford English Dictionary, the Oxford Encyclopedia of Children’s Literature, or other relevant reference works that you might be able to access online via the databases at the library.

 - In your very first paragraph, begin with a history of the keyword itself.
-From there, move into the critical controversies in which this keyword is enmeshed.
+From there, move on to the critical controversies in which this keyword is enmeshed.

 - To quote the New Keywords editors, your essay “should offer concrete examples of usage.”
 Those examples should come from children’s literature (primarily) but can certainly include children’s culture and media.
 You are encouraged to include examples from at least two countries in order to add an international dimension to your essay.
 These might be from English-speaking countries across the world or other transnational contexts.

 - Include a bibliography of works cited at the end of your essay.

 Though the instructions resemble those given to contributors to the first edition of Keywords for Children’s Literature, we did of course recognize that the students were at the beginnings of their academic careers, and we judged their work accordingly.
 In addition, we want to note that since Lissa’s students were encouraged to “think locally,” her students made specific references to school boards in the Niagara region, to provincial (Ontario) guidelines, and to Canadian contexts.